Aid Station Captains Section – Captains Please Read

 • We ask that you bring a sleeping bag, sleeping pad and pillow as there may only be floor space available when you are needing to sleep.

-• Please clean up after yourself and have your towel and toiletries if you are going to take shower.
+• Please clean up after yourself and have your own towel and toiletries if you are going to take shower.

 • Do not lock the door to the unit, if the door is locked there will be a key under the front door mat, do not take / remove this key – leave it there otherwise people coming in after a volunteer shift could be locked out.